Dennis Miller: Comedic style

+For the first year and a half of his comedy career, Miller relied heavily on props, but he felt this limited him and switched to using purely language.
+To address the stage-fright he developed when initially beginning his stand-up career, Miller later stated "I got up there and acted like the guy I always wanted to be to get through it... it's a part of me, but it's not the real me."
+He kept his hands in his pockets to appear unfazed, or adjusted his cuffs during an audience laugh to give the appearance of indifference to approval.
+Miller pointed out that part of his act is to show a "hipper-than-thou" persona, but then purposely undermine it at regular intervals for comedic effect.

-Miller has a laid-back style (for example, calling people "babe" or "cat") and an acerbic, brooding sense of humor.
-His specialty is the rant, which typically begin with "Now, I don't want to get off on a rant here, but..." and end with "...of course, that's just my opinion.
+Miller has a laid-back style (for example, calling people "babe" or "cat") with a characteristic spoken cadence.
+His sense of humor is alternately acerbic, sardonic, snarky, droll and/or brooding.
+He frequently employs a rant, which may begin with "Now, I don't want to get off on a rant here, but..." before launching into a passionate diatribe on a particular subject, ending with "...of course, that's just my opinion.
 I could be wrong."

 Miller listed his comedic influences for The New York Times as including "Jonathan Miller, Richard Pryor, Richard Belzer and Mr. [Jay] Leno."
 When the Times asked him about the comedians Mort Sahl and Lenny Bruce, to whom he is often compared, Miller stated that he had been impressed with transcripts of Sahl's early work but that as Sahl's career continued he became too tied to the Kennedy family and became a "savage name-dropper," which diminished him in Miller's eyes, and served as an example for him to avoid.
 Miller had no respect for Bruce, telling the Times, "Lenny was a heroin addict, and I couldn't care less about heroin addicts.
 Once I hear a guy is a heroin addict, and they tell me he's a genius, I think, 'Really?'
 I'm not trying to be judgmental.
 But anybody whose last vision is of a tile pattern on a bathroom floor, I don't know what kind of genius they are."